-A. COORDINATION, MONITORING AND EVALUATION OF SERVICES

-- 1. The coordination, monitoring, and evaluation of services for HCBS-CMHS Clients shall be in accordance with Section 8.393.2.
+- A. COORDINATION, MONITORING AND EVALUATION OF SERVICES - The coordination, monitoring, and evaluation of services for HCBS-CMHS clients shall be in accordance with ON-GOING CASE MANAGEMENT in Section 8.393.24.
 In addition, the case manager shall: - a.
-Contact each Client quarterly, or more frequently, as determined by the Client's assessed needs.
-Contact may be at the Client's place of residence, by telephone, or other appropriate setting as determined by the Client's needs. - b.
-Review the LOC Screen and the PCSP with the client every six (6) months in person.
-Upon Department approval, contact may be completed by the case manager at an alternate location, via the telephone or using virtual technology methods.
-Such approval may be granted for situations in which face-to-face meetings would pose a documented safety risk to the case manager or Client (e.g. natural disaster, pandemic, etc.).

-- 2. The case manager shall refer the Client for mental health services taking into account Client choice.
-The case manager shall coordinate case management activities for those Clients who are receiving mental health services from the Behavioral Health Organizations (BHO). - 3.
+Contact each client quarterly, or more frequently, as determined by the client's assessed needs.
+Contact may be at the client's place of residence, by telephone, or other appropriate setting as determined by the client's needs. - b.
+Review the ULTC.100.2 and the Service Plan with the client every six (6) months on a face-to-face basis. - 2.
+The case manager shall refer the client for mental health services taking into account client choice.
+The case manager shall coordinate case management activities for those clients who are receiving mental health services from the Behavioral Health Organizations (BHO). - 3.
 On-going case management shall include, but not be limited to the following tasks: - a.
-Review of the Client's case plan and service agreements; - b.
-Contact with the Client concerning whether services are being delivered according to the plan; and the Client's satisfaction with services provided; - c.
+Review of the client's case plan and service agreements; - b.
+Contact with the client concerning whether services are being delivered according to the plan; and the client's satisfaction with services provided; - c.
 Contact with service providers concerning service delivery, coordination, effectiveness, and appropriateness; - d.
-Contact with appropriate parties in the event any issues or complaints have been presented by the Client or others; - e.
+Contact with appropriate parties in the event any issues or complaints have been presented by the client or others; - e.
 Conflict resolution and/or crisis intervention, as needed; - f.
-Informal assessment of changes in Client functioning, service effectiveness, service appropriateness, and service cost-effectiveness; - g.
+Informal assessment of changes in client functioning, service effectiveness, service appropriateness, and service cost-effectiveness; - g.
 Notification of appropriate enforcement agencies, as needed; and - h.
 Referral to community resources, and arrangement for non-HCBS-CMHS services, as needed. - In the event, at any time throughout the case management process, the case manager suspects an individual to be a victim of abuse, neglect/self-neglect or exploitation, the case manager shall immediately refer the individual to the protective services section of the county department of social services of the individual's county of residence or the local law enforcement agency. - 5.
 The case manager shall immediately report, to the appropriate agency, any information which indicates an overpayment, incorrect payment, or mis-utilization of any public assistance or Medicaid benefit.
 The case manager shall cooperate with the appropriate agency in any subsequent recovery process, in accordance with the Colorado Department of Human Services' Staff Manual Volume 3, Section 3.810.